 Hydrogen is a non-toxic, odourless and colourless gas that is lighter than air.
-H2 is smallest molecule in the universe, therefore it is very likely to leak from containment.
-This doesn’t pose as a huge threat to personnel as it is non-toxic, however Hydrogen is extremely flammable, substantially more than common gas fuels.
+H2 is the smallest molecule in the universe, and is likely to leak from containment.
+This doesn’t pose a huge threat to personnel as it is non-toxic, however Hydrogen is extremely flammable, substantially more than common gas fuels.

 - Melting point: -259.14 °C

 - Commonly transported in liquid form in dewars or tanks

 - In gas form, it is stored in high-pressure gas tanks